zotune/auto-install/README.md

 _protip: simply remove this shortcut if you no longer wish to have it run during startup_

-## Does the app leave any files when I uninstall?
+## Does the app leave any files when I remove it?

 No. It's a portable app which only uses the script folder to generate things.
-If you delete the script folder, it is like the app never existed.
+Simply delete the script folder and it should be like the app never existed.

 ## I am afraid it will run everything that is already in my Downloads folder